IPhone 13: Design

 The iPhone 13 has a flat chassis analogous to that of contemporaneous Apple products, with some differences such as the rear cameras being larger and arranged diagonally.
-The Face ID True Depth sensor housing on the iPhone is 20% smaller yet taller than its predecessors.
+The Face ID True Depth sensor housing on the iPhone is 20% narrower, though slightly taller, than its predecessors.

 The iPhone 13 and iPhone 13 Mini are available in six colors: Midnight, Starlight, Product Red, Blue, Pink, and Green.

-On March 8, 2022, at Apple's Special Event “Peek Performance”, Apple revealed a new Green color option, which became available and released on March 18, 2022.
+On March 8, 2022, at Apple's Special Event, “Peek Performance”, Apple revealed a new Green color option, which was released on March 18, 2022.